A logical approach to exceptional LSAT results

 Nirasean Guarino - Lead Tutor

 As your tutor, Nirasean brings intellectual rigor and zeal to every session.
-Nirasean achieved his own 99th-percentile LSAT score by connecting his background in philosophy with the structure of the test.
-His favorite subjects are formal logic, ethics, and philosophy of science.
+Nirasean achieved his own 99th-percentile LSAT score by connecting his background in philosophy with the structure of the test and his previous experience tutoring formal logic.

 Shea Brockman - Student Support